Jhayes97/PowerShell/AD/AD-QuickWins/Best Practice.md

 https://ired.team/offensive-security-experiments/active-directory-kerberos-abuse/kerberos-golden-tickets

 ### Changing the krbtgt password
-The password that you specify is not important, as the system will generate a psuedo-random 128 character password for the krbtgt account.
+The password that you specify is not important, as the system will generate a "strong password" for the krbtgt account.
 These steps are considered the absolute lowest impact to production, although abundently slow.

 1. Confirm prior to reset that the domain controllers are all replicating with the command "Repadmin /replsummary"
 2. Reset the password of the krbtgt account one time